Sankofian.com

 The Sankofian Lesson Plan Template is a culturally responsive tool to support teachers and instructional coaches in preparing learning experiences that motivate students to engage authentically in the lesson.

-Using Self-Determination Theory as a key lens, this framework anchors in the belief that there needs to be adequate planning for both the motivational needs of the teacher and student.
+Using Self-Determination Theory (Ryan and Deci, 2018) as a key lens, this framework anchors in the belief that there needs to be adequate planning for both the motivational needs of the teacher and student.

 Read More in Penn GSE's Perspectives on Urban Education